horizon-ui/boilerplate-issues/README.md

 - Install NodeJS LTS from [NodeJs Official Page](https://nodejs.org/en/) (NOTE: Product only works with LTS version).
 <br />

-Run in terminal this command:
+Run in the terminal this command:

 ```
 npm install